-Case Management services are covered for the following target groups when delivered as detailed in MSM Chapter 2500 - Case Management:
+Case Management services are covered for the following target groups when delivered as detailed in MSM, Chapter 2500, Case Management;

-- 1. Children and adolescents who are Non-Severely Emotionally Disturbed (Non-SED) as defined in MSM Chapter 2500, and - 2.
-Adults with a Non-Serious Mental Illness (Non-SMI) as defined in MSM Chapter 2500. - 3.
+- 1. Children and adolescents who are Non-Severely Emotionally Disturbed (Non-SED) as defined in MSM section 2503.3 of Chapter 2500, and - 2.
+Adults with a Non-Serious Mental Illness (Non-SMI) as defined in MSM section 2503.1 of Chapter 2500. - 3.
 Medical Team Conference participation time for the development of medical related services in the POC.
 Payment is excluded for participation time of POC development for educational processes and goals.